Hiring & HR Operations

 Resume: [paste resume text]"

-Important ethical note: Use AI as a screening assistant, not a decision-maker.
-AI can have biases from training data.
-Always have humans make final hiring decisions.
+Use AI as a screening assistant, not a decision-maker.
+AI can have biases from training data -- it may unconsciously favor certain schools, companies, or phrasing patterns.
+Always have humans make final hiring decisions, and be mindful of protected characteristics.
+Never paste identifiable information into public AI tools; use enterprise versions for HR workflows.

 Interview Question Generation